nodejs/node/doc/api/child_process.md

 should understand the `/d /s /c` switches and command-line parsing should be compatible.

+### Shell Escaping

+`shellEscape` is an option introduced in Node 1X.Y.Z.
+It is intended to improve the safety of shell command-line by unifying the behavior of `args[]` with regard to metacharacters with the `shell: false` case.
+All metacharacters and shell-specific scripting should be placed in `command` instead.
+To preserve backward compatibility, it is designed as an opt-in feature.

-If `shell` and `args` are both specified, the shell should understand [POSIX single-quotes][].
+If all of `shell`, `args`, and `shellEscape` are specified, the shell should understand [POSIX single-quotes][].
 If the shell is `'cmd.exe'`, it should understand the double-quoting used by Windows `cmd`.
 If the shell is `'powershell.exe'` or `'pwsh'`, it should understand a powershell-compatible single quoting.

-Since the `command` part is literally passed to the shell, you will be responsible for any escaping you perform.
+Since the `command` part is literally passed to the shell, you are responsible for any escaping you perform.
 The specific way to call a file as a command-line program depends on the shell:

 * With POSIX shell, you quote the path using the usual single-quotes.
   To auto-escape the path, use `'command --'` as your `command` argument and